shirish93/shirish93.github.io/_posts/2024-01-15-david-epstein-range.md

 ---
 layout: post
 title: "Book review of David Epstein’s Range: Why Generalists Triumph in a Specialized World"
 author: shirish
-categories: [ book-review, leadership]
+categories:
+  - book-review
+  - leadership
 featured: false
-image: "assets/images/range.jpg"
+image: assets/images/range.jpg
 hidden: false
 rating: 4.5
+image_description: Image from the PR of the book.
+Human created.
 ---
 Author David Epstein argues that individuals who embrace diverse experiences and develop a broader range of skills outperform specialists in complex and unpredictable environments.
 The conclusion flies in the face of the conventional wisdom that values early specialization and deliberate practice in a single domain.
 Epstein's central thesis in his book "Range" is bold and potentially disruptive to our ingrained beliefs about success.